Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/custom_fields.md

 ## What is a Custom Field

 A custom field is a user defined field of a specific field type which can be used across entries.
-They can be very powerful and a huge time saver.
+They can be very powerful and potentially save you lots of time.

 ### Creating Custom Fields